-OutSystems is a full runtime environment for your applications, what Gartner calls a high-productivity PaaS.
+OutSystems is a full runtime environment for your applications, what Gartner calls a Low-Code Application Platforms.
 The server side is where you can model your own data tables and expose APIs for your apps.
 In OutSystems, there's a clear separation between interface, logic, data, and processes.
 Therefore, OutSystems isn’t just a code generator for creating apps, but it is also a full-stack, complete lifecycle platform for managing them over time.

 As you can see, the OutSystems Low-Code platform represents the evolution in app development.
 It is a revolutionary full-stack development platform that does for mobile app development what web content management did for websites.